FAQ - Delta Trading

 A commission of 0.007% of the Conditional order’s transaction value will be applicable to your Conditional orders upon their execution.

-There are no commissions on foreign exchange, precious metals, index, and futures trades.
+There are no commissions on trading in CFDs on foreign exchange, precious metals, indices, and futures.
 Commission charges do apply for equity trades (shares and ETFs) and upon the execution of Conditional orders.
 For more information, please refer to our Trading Conditions.

 Not necessarily.
 You can take advantage of the Limit, Stop and OCO orders which are executed when the price of the traded instrument reaches your predefined level.
 They are explained in detail in the Education section.